DeepsMoseli/TswanaBert/README.md

 ![bert](TswanaBert.jpg)

 ## Model Description.
-TswanaBERT is a transformers model pretrained on a corpus of Setswana data in a self-supervised fashion by masking part of the input words and training to predict the masks.
+TswanaBERT is a transformer model pretrained on a corpus of Setswana data in a self-supervised fashion by masking part of the input words and training to predict the masks.

 ## Intended uses & limitations
 The model can  be used for either masked language modeling or next word prediction. it can also be fine-tuned for a specifict application.